 Minimizes Pressure Ulcers

-This indicates the percentage of residents that sustained a pressure ulcer.
-Pressure ulcers, also known as bed sores, are routinely the result of patients staying in one position for too long.
+This indicates the percent of patients that sustained a pressure ulcer.
+Pressure ulcers, also known as bed sores, are routinely the result of residents staying in one position for too long.
 Better nursing protocols can limit the percentage of residents in a nursing home who sustain pressure ulcers.

 Minimizes Serious Falls